 Art philosophy

-Many of the contemporary art schools are trying to minimize, or entirely get rid of, the knowledge of traditional art and insist on conceptually based art.
+Many of the contemporary Art schools are trying to minimize, or entirely get rid of, the knowledge of traditional art and insist on conceptually based art.
 This cannot be done unless educational institutions are willing to teach Art Philosophy.
-Unlike artist statement, which is personal introduction to artist work or specific project, Art Philosophy reflects reality and its relation to ourselves.
-The reality is analyzed ontologically, epistemologically, or through axiological inquires, not by philosophers but by Artists, who present observations through Art language.
+Unlike artist statement, which is a personal introduction to artist work or specific project, Art Philosophy reflects reality and its relation to ourselves.
+The reality is analyzed ontologically, epistemologically, or through axiological inquiries, not by philosophers but by Artists, who present observations through Art language.

-The epistemic fundamental nature of things should be analyzed and correlated with the art processes.
+The epistemic fundamental nature of things should be analyzed and correlated with the Art processes.

 Should we define Art or explain it